DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 Upon release, Firefox immediately challenged Explorer's dominance.
 Within a mere nine months, the browser had amassed in excess of 60 million downloads.
 It continued to grow until its peak in 2009, with just over 30% market share.

 Apple realised that they were limiting themselves by only including their browser on their own OS.
 As such, they released a version for Microsoft Windows.
-Unfortunately, this couldn't have come at a worse time, as the next year Google finally entered the browser market and released Chrome.
+Unfortunately, this couldn't have come at a worse time; the following year, Google finally entered the browser market and released Chrome.

 ## The Rise of Chrome

 Despite initial reluctance from Google CEO Eric Schmidt to enter the browser wars, he eventually relented, and in 2008, Google Chrome released.
-Using components from Firefox and Apple's WebKit, it was built upon Chromium, an open-source base also developed by Google.
+Using components from Firefox, and Apple's WebKit, Chrome was built upon Chromium, an open-source base also developed by Google.
 The release was marked with [a short comic by Scott McCloud](https://www.google.com/googlebooks/chrome/index.html).

-It didn't see success as instant as Firefox, but instead slowly crept up, to the point that by 2012 it was beating all other major browsers.
-From that point on, it only continued to grow and has taken complete dominance.
+It didn't see success as instant as Firefox's but instead slowly crept up, to the point that by 2012 it was beating all other major browsers.
+From that point on, it only continued to grow and has achieved complete dominance.

 In 2012, Safari was discontinued for Windows, where its market share had been decimated.
 However, it's continued to remain a popular choice on Apple operating systems.